jithin2501/ASLproject/README.md

-# ASLproject
+# projectASL
-ASL alphabet recognition using ML and with proper suggestion
+project on ASL alphabets recognition using ML and with proper suggestion for faster input